IvanCampos/Apple-Intelligence-Chat/README.md

 ## Acknowledgments

-Built with Apple's Foundation Models Framework and Liquid Glass UI for iOS 26.
+Built with Apple's Foundation Models Framework and Liquid Glass UI for visionOS 26.